 Skip to main content

-To work with HTTPS traffic, a TLS(SSL) certificate must be added to the balancer so that the balancer can read HTTPS requests and use HTTP protocol information for proper balancing.
-Termination of the TLS certificate occurs on the balancer, the balancer transmits the data to the servers via HTTP.
+To work with HTTPS traffic, you must add a TLS(SSL) certificate to the load balancer so that it can read HTTPS requests and use HTTP protocol information for proper load balancing.
+TLS certificate termination occurs on the load balancer, which then forwards data to servers via HTTP.

 Certificates with an empty CN (Common Name) field are not supported in load balancers.

-If you are using a balancer to work with a Managed Kubernetes cluster, by default the balancer is created without a TLS(SSL)-certificate and is assigned external port 80 to accept traffic.
-To create a balancer with a TLS(SSL) certificate and assign external port 443 to receive traffic, use the Terminate TLS Connections instruction in the Managed Kubernetes section.
-For the balancer to work correctly in the cluster, all actions with the balancer must be performed via kubectl.
+If you use a load balancer for a Managed Kubernetes cluster, by default the load balancer is created without a TLS(SSL) certificate, and external port 80 is assigned to receive traffic.
+To create a load balancer with a TLS(SSL) certificate and assign external port 443 to receive traffic, use the Terminate TLS connections guide in the Managed Kubernetes section.
+For the load balancer to work correctly in the cluster, all actions with the load balancer must be performed via kubectl.

-The load balancer works with TLS(SSL)-certificates from the secret manager.
+A load balancer works with TLS(SSL) certificates from the Certificate Manager.
 You can:

-The certificate is added when you create a rule for HTTP or HTTPS traffic.
-In the control panel, you can select only one TLS(SSL)-certificate for a rule.
+A certificate is added when creating a rule for HTTP or HTTPS traffic.
+In the Control panel, you can select only one TLS(SSL) certificate for a rule.
 Use the OpenStack CLI if you need to add multiple certificates to a rule or add an mTLS certificate.

-You can change the certificate after the rule is created:
+You can change the certificate after creating a rule:

-• replace the certificate in the load balancer rule;
+• replace the certificate in a load balancer rule;

-• update the user certificate in the secret manager.
+• update a custom certificate in the Certificate Manager.

 2. Open the OpenStack CLI.

-3. Add certificates — Create a new rule for the load balancer or update an existing rule:
+3. Add certificates — create a new load balancer rule or update an existing one:

 openstack loadbalancer listener create \